What is FOCoS?

 Applications can be submitted at any time during the year.

-Said site visit will happen during the Fall 2017.
+Said site visit will happen during the Summer 2017.

 Please note that applications can be created by staff or volunteers at a museum or site, but must be finalized, reviewed and signed by the director or site representative of the applicant organization.
 The director or site representative is then the direct contact for all interactions involving the FOCoS program.